Gaining Muscle But Not Losing Fat? Here’s Why!

 • Get enough sleep.
 Your body needs time to rest, balance its hormones, and repair your body.
 You should aim for between 6 and 8 hours every night.

 To help adjust your eating habits, it is beneficial to understand that this is a lifestyle change, not a diet.
+You can get some meal ideas from this free 1-day meal plan.

 1 day meal plan